ligato/docs/docs/plugins/vpp-plugins.md

 Using the collected information, the VPP agent builds a notification, and then sends this information, and any errors, to all registered publishers or databases.
 Stats readout occurs every second.
 Interface status is read-only, and published only by the VPP agent.

 !!!
 Note
     Publishing interface status is disabled by default.
-VPP interface conf file does not contain any default status publishers.
-Configure interface status publishing by adding one or more `StatusPublishers` to the [VPP interface conf file][vpp-interface-conf-file].
+The VPP interface conf file does not contain any default status publishers.
+Configure interface status publishing by adding one or more `status-publishers` to the [VPP interface conf file][vpp-interface-conf-file].

 **References:**